-The ECR Networking Award (formally the ECR International Travel Award) was revised in July 2014 to enable ECRs to collaborate with research groups of international standing, irrespective of whether the research group is located nationally or internationally.
+The ECR Networking Award (formerly the ECR International Travel Award) was revised in July 2014 to enable ECRs (Early Career Researchers) to collaborate with research groups of international standing, irrespective of whether the research group is located nationally or internationally.

 The award supports the cost of travel and accommodation to visit a collaborator, and up to $6,000 in funding is available per application.
 A contribution to the total cost of the visit from your School and/or Institute will be regarded favourably.